01 of 10

 06 of 10

-More than 150,000 rock music fans gather each summer at the racetrack of the Nuerburg Ring to get up and get down at "Rock am Ring", one of Germany's largest open-air music festival.
+More than 150,000 rock music fans gather each summer at the racetrack of the Nürburgring in Eifel to get up and get down at "Rock am Ring", one of Germany's largest open-air music festival.
 The star-studded lineup of international rock bands, which include the likes of Black Sabbath, Red Hot Chili Peppers and Volbeat, keeps the fans dancing for three days.

 07 of 10

 Berlin's Gay Pride events are a highlight of the city's summer season.
 Known by the more common name in Europe of Christopher Street Day (or simply CSD), there are serious debates (Germans love endless discussion), concerts and after-parties plus the largest CSD Parade in Berlin which attracts some of the largest crowds on the continent.
-Over 500,000 people gather to dance and celebrate, adorned in fetish gear, elaborate costumes or absolutely nothing at all.
+Over 500,000 people gather to march—the parade starts in Kurfürstendamm, at the corner of Joachimsthaler Strasse—dance, and celebrate.
+Bring your fetish gear, elaborate costumes, or absolutely nothing at all.

 08 of 10